g-lalevee/Apigee-X-GCP-Logging/README.md

 ```

-Note: you could usee the same curl commands to update the KVM entries.
+Note: you could use the same curl commands to update the KVM entries.

 ### Installing Sharedflow